ctrueden/equilibrium/_pages/events/case-14e01.md

 ---
-title: "[14e01] Enigma at Evershroud Manor"
+title: "[14e01] The Hills Have Malachais"
 description: >-
   TODO
 datestamp: 50-06-03/01